Iaguilaror/nf-bcl2counts_10X/modules/pre01-downloadreference/readme.md

 bash testmodule.sh
 ```

-2. `Succeeded   : 1` should be printed in the console...
+2. <span style="color:blue">Succeeded   : 1</span> should be printed in the console...

 ## module directory structure